andrewtheart/DiskActivityMonitor/docs/security/security.md

 5. Optionally removes selected settings.
 6. Copies binaries and registers the service.

-A security-helper failure aborts installation instead of continuing with weak permissions.
+A token may legitimately omit `SeTakeOwnershipPrivilege` or `SeRestorePrivilege` even when its directory access grants the required owner and DACL rights.
+Missing optional token privileges do not abort setup by themselves.
+The handle-based owner and protected-DACL writes remain mandatory, and any failure still aborts installation instead of continuing with weak permissions.
+The setup dialog includes the helper's nested exception and native Win32 error when available.

 Relevant implementation: